seemadhungana/ViT-Presentation/README.md

 ### Interactive Demo: ViT with Pre-trained Model

-See [vit_demo.py](vit_demo.py) for a complete demonstration using a pre-trained Vision Transformer model.
+See [vit_demo.ipynb](vit_demo.ipynb) for a complete demonstration using a pre-trained Vision Transformer model.

 **What the demo shows:**